justarandomgeek/factorio-computer/Readme.md

 ### NixieTerm

-NixieTerm is a multi-line Alpha Nixie display with a packet control interface.
-It is compatible with all three interfaces of this CPU (Register, Memory, IO), and is connected as a write-only register at r14 by default.

-NixieTerm takes the following command signals:

-* `rail`: Advance by one character.
-This advances the current row by one character.
-If accompanied by a character signal and optional color signal, the new character will be these, otherwise it will be blank.
-* `fast-inserter`: Clear Row.
-The current row is cleared
-* `rail-chain-signal`: Advance by one row.
-All rows are shifted up one space.
-The current row is cleared after being shifted up.
-* `long-handed-inserter`: Clear Display.
-The entire display is cleared.
+NixieTerm is a multi-line Alpha Nixie display.
+It can be accessed as an array of bit-packed strings in memory starting at [500], or the lowermost row can be accessed as a rNixie, and shifted upward.

+Any signals written in register mode will be added to the sum for the lowermost row.
+Writing `signal-grey` will shift all rows upward and clear the lower row.
+Color signals may be bit-packed along with characters.

+A numeric value may also be written to a row on `signal-white` which will display in the left column of the corresponding display row.

 NixieTerm supports all the characters supported by the Alpha Nixie:
 * A-Z0-9 as their correspnding signals